-Sarah Schradin is Assistant Vice President of Government Affairs for Chubb, the world’s largest publicly traded property and casualty insurance company.
-In this position, Sarah represents Chubb before Congress, the Administration and diplomatic community on international and domestic insurance-related issues.
+Sarah Schradin is Vice President of Government Affairs for Chubb, the world’s largest publicly traded property and casualty insurance company.
+In this position, Sarah advocates on behalf of Chubb’s interests before Congress, the Administration and diplomatic community on federal and international issues.

 Sarah holds a Master’s degree from American University and a Bachelor’s degree from Geneva College.